-OP: Thanks for your time, Mary!
+OP: Thanks for your time, Glenda!
 We look forward to learning more about you as you visit other bloggers!

 This author purchased the Virtual Book Tour marketing option, which allows self-publishing authors to connect with bloggers and harness the power of the blogosphere by taking their book on the “virtual road”.
 Learn more about this service by visiting your Publishing Center and reviewing the available marketing options.

 Are you an author looking for help to market your self-published book?